 - Preheat your oven to broil on high and line a baking sheet with parchment paper.

 - Place your bread on the prepared baking sheet and broil until toasted.
 1-2 minutes per side.
-Watch the bread carefully so it doesnโt burn.
+Watch the bread carefully so it doesn't burn.2 slices bread

 - Once toasted, top with turkey and cheese and return to the oven.
 Broil until cheese is melted, another 1-2 minutes.
-Watch carefully so your cheese doesnโt burn.
+Watch carefully so your cheese doesn't burn.4 large slices of turkey, 2 oz cheese

 Notes